 A State where the people have a real say in the decisions that effect their communities.
 That has dictated its first priority - the drafting of a Constitution and the organisation of a genuine nationwide consultation on its content.

 A Constitution is prescriptive in that it limits the power of Parliament to act without the consent of the electorate; it lists the broad principles of democratic government whilst allowing sufficient flexibility to accommodate shades of political opinion.
-It is written on paper and not set in stone so that once it is agreed and adopted it can be changed but only by the sovereign will of a majority of the people by a plebiscite.
+It is written on paper and not set in stone so that once it is agreed and adopted it can be changed but only by the agreement of a majority of the people by means of a plebiscite.